Unexpected Weight Gain: Possible Causes

 Menstruation

 The menstrual cycle is also linked to intermittent weight gain.
-Women may experience water retention and bloat around the time of their period.
+Women may experience water retention and bloating around the time of their period.
 Changes in estrogen and progesterone levels can cause weight gain.
-Usually, this is a weight gain of a few pounds.
+This type of weight gain disappears when the menstrual period ends.

 Thyroid Disorder

 A thyroid disorder called hypothyroidism can slow down your metabolism, which can cause weight gain.
-Thyroid problems can also cause the body to keep fluids because of the effects of hypothyroidism on the kidneys.
+Thyroid problems can also cause the body to retain fluids because of the effects of hypothyroidism on the kidneys.

 Ovarian cancer